shkhuz/aria/README.md

 ## Preface
 _Aria_ is not meant to be _the_ perfect language, not is it meant to compete with other programming languages.
-I solely developed it because I found quirks in other languages, and I wanted to program in a style that I personally like.
+I solely developed it because I found other languages somewhat peculiar.
 After all, _Aria_ is a personal project to cater my requirements.

 If _Aria_ suits you, you are more than welcome to use it for your needs.
 If